Frequently Asked Questions

 How do I make an appointment?

-What can I expect on the first visit?
+What can a new patient expect on the first visit?

 How long will I have to wait?

-Please plan for your first visit to take about one hour.
-Follow-up visits typically take about 15 minutes.
+- Follow-up visits typically only take about 15 minutes.

 What insurances does Kiley Chiropractic accept?